citusdata/citus_docs/performance/performance_tuning.rst

 Intermediate Data Transfer Format
 ------------------------------------------------

-Citus, by default on Postgres 13 and lower, transfers intermediate query data between workers in textual format.
-For certain data types like hll or hstore arrays, the cost of serializing and deserializing data is pretty high.
-In such cases, using binary format for transferring intermediate data can improve query performance.
-Enabling the ``citus.binary_worker_copy_format`` configuration option uses the binary format.
+On Postgres 13 and lower, Citus defaults to transfering intermediate query data between workers in textual format.
+For certain data types, like hll or hstore arrays, the cost of serializing and deserializing data can be high.
+In such cases, using the binary format to transfer intermediate data can improve query performance.
+You can enable the :ref:`binary_worker_copy_format` configuration option to use the binary format.

 Binary protocol
 ---------------